Author: Tim Osborne / Editor: Sarah Edwards / Reviewer: Tim Osbourne / Codes: CC1, CC2, CP1, CP2, RP7, SLO1, SLO2, SLO3 / Published: 15/11/2021

 An 84-year-old man presents to the Emergency Department at midday with severe chest pain and breathlessness and is moved immediately to the resuscitation room.

 The pain has started around 8 hours earlier and gradually worsened.
 He feels dizzy and has nearly collapsed at home.
-For the previous month he has been getting short of breath on minimal exertion.
+For the previous month he has been getting chest pain on minimal exertion.
 There is no history of leg swelling or orthopnoea.

 He has a past medical history of hypertension for which he takes ramipril.
 There is no other relevant medical or surgical history.